4 - Something to do

 Brask haltingly read the quest aloud.
 “One Favor for a full bag of herbs… It’s not much, but that’s to be expected for an E-rank quest.
 Half-and-half?”

 “Sure, five Pittances each.”
-It was a little awkward to see Brask swell with pride because he thought I was using the arithmetic he taught me when in reality I had almost finished a class on differential equations before I died, but seeing him so happy made me feel a little better about keeping him in the dark.
+It was a little awkward to see Brask swell with pride when he wasn’t actually the one who taught me arithmetic, but seeing him happy made me feel a little better about keeping him in the dark.